EmilianoTalamo/emit-sassy/README.md

 ## Compilation

 [Gulp](https://gulpjs.com/) is used to compile the SCSS files.
 So make sure you run `npm i` to install all the dependencies, and check that Gulp is running correctly with `gulp -v`.
-NodeJS version 12 (at least) is recommended.
+NodeJS version 14 is recommended.

+You might need to install `gulp-cli` globally if your command line can't find the `gulp` command.
+This can be done by running `npm install --global gulp-cli`.

 Vendor prefixing and PostCSS compilation will be done automatically.